-Tiny Tickers are working hard to help give babies with serious heart conditions a better start.
+Tiny Tickers is working hard to help give babies with serious heart conditions a better start.
 We want these babies to get the treatment they need as early as possible.
 We want them to get the right care at the right time to give them the best chance of survival and a good quality of life.

 “For a small charity we’ve already achieved so much, and we have big ambitions to do even more.
 Thanks to our wonderful supporters, we’re growing – which means more training, more support for families and generally having an even bigger impact for babies with serious heart conditions.”
+Jon, Chief Executive

 What we do: Tiny Tickers campaign to improve the early detection and care of heart babies

 For example: We’re the patient and public representative on the committee overseeing a national piece of work to improve early detection rates; plus we’re on the NHS England clinical reference group for congenital heart disease; the steering group for the ongoing national pilot for pulse oximetry testing; and a range of other committees and boards – all making sure the patient voice is heard in decisions about how services are run.

 The impact we’ve had: We have collaborated with the NHS Fetal Anomaly Screening Programme on an information leaflet given to pregnant parents whose baby is suspected to have a cardiac anomaly at their 20-week scan.

 The standards put in place by the NHS England board also include specific improvements we have lobbied for – as a result parents-to-be whose baby is suspected of having a heart defect will be seen quicker by a specialist, and will have a specially trained nurse to support when they do.
 Tiny Tickers are proud to have achieved real, practical improvements for families at an extremely difficult time.